-How To Develop a Bitcoin Mobile app?
+How to Create a Bitcoin Wallet app?

 Bitcoin, blockchain, mining… If these words sound like from a spy or science fiction movie, in this article we’ll lay it all out for you.
 Yet, if you’re already familiar with cryptocurrency, don’t rush to leave.
 Why?
 Cause today we’re going to learn how to build a digital wallet app!